Dayton shooting: 9 killed, 26 hurt, suspected shooter dead

 A message seeking further comment was left with staff.

-Gov. Mike DeWine issued his own statement, announcing that he ordered flags in Ohio remain at half-staff and offering assistance to Whaley and prayers for the victims.
+Gov. Mike DeWine visited the scene after earlier ordering that flags in Ohio remain at half-staff.

+DeWine, a Republican, said policymakers must now consider: "Is there anything we can do in the future to make sure something like this does not happen?"

+Both of Ohio's two U.S. senators visited the scene of the mass shooting.
+Democratic Sen. Sherrod Brown said responding with thoughts and prayers wasn't enough and stronger gun safety laws are needed.
+Republican Sen. Rob Portman said the discussion must include not just policy changes, but issues such as mental health supports.

-Whaley said she has been in touch with the White House, though not Trump directly, and with DeWine.
-She said more than 50 other mayors also have reached out to her.
+Whaley said more than 50 other mayors also have reached out to her.

 A family assistance centre was set up at the Dayton Convention Center, where people seeking information on victims arrived in a steady trickle throughout the morning, many in their Sunday best, others looking bedraggled from a sleepless night.
 Some local pastors were on hand to offer support, as were comfort dogs.

-Note: This story has been corrected to say the shooting took place around 1 a.m., not 1:22 a.m., per a police update.